omegasemantic/omegasemantic.github.io/preview/vim.md

 # ***

 ## EXT.
 DAWN.
-FOREST GLEN WHERE LIE THE BODIES OF VIM AND DIAPHANOUS.
-CHERMIONE IS NOW DRESSED IN RAGS.
-THE QUEEN OF THE NIGHT AND WINKIPOP NOW WEAR CROWNS AND DRESSED IN ALL THE FINERY OF FAIRY ROYALTY.
+FOREST GLEN

+> The sun rises to revaeal the lifeless bodies of VIM and DIAPHANOUS.
+CHERMIONE, now dresed in rags, staggers into view.
+We  see THE QUEEN OF THE NIGHT AND WINKIPOP now dressed with crowns and all the finery of fairy royalty.

 ### A miracle happens and all is revealed